openhab/openhab-addons/bundles/org.openhab.automation.jsscripting/README.md

     - `.receivedCommand()`
     - `.receivedUpdate()`
     - `.changed()`
-  - `.system()` Specifies a system event as a source for the rule to fire.
+  - `.system()`: Specifies a system event as a source for the rule to fire.
     - `.ruleEngineStarted()`
     - `.rulesLoaded()`
     - `.startupComplete()`
     - `.thingsInitialized()`
     - `.userInterfacesStarted()`
     - `.startLevel(level)`
-  - `.thing(thingName)` Specifies a Thing event as a source for the rule to fire.
+  - `.thing(thingName)`: Specifies a Thing event as a source for the rule to fire.
     - `changed()`
     - `updated()`
     - `from(state)`
     - `to(state)`
-  - `.dateTime(itemName)` Specifies a DateTime Item whose (optional) date and time schedule the rule to fire.
+  - `.dateTime(itemName)`: Specifies a DateTime Item whose (optional) date and time schedule the rule to fire.
-    - `.timeOnly()` Only the time of the Item should be compared, the date should be ignored.
+    - `.timeOnly()`: Only the time of the Item should be compared, the date should be ignored.
+    - `.withOffset(offset)`: The offset in seconds to add to the time of the DateTime Item.

 Additionally, all the above triggers have the following functions: